JayshreeMishra/Data_Science_Project_Portfolio/Project 1- Understanding Data Science Methodology/REDME.md

-# Data Science Methodology (Predict the Diagnosis of a Breast Cancer Patient)
+# Data Science Methodology
+# 🎗️ Predict the Diagnosis of a Breast Cancer Patient

 This Project is a case study of my project Breast Cancer Diagnosis Prediction Model you can check out the project [Here](https://github.com/JayshreeMishra/Data_Science_Projects/tree/main/Project%203%20-%20Cancer%20Prediction)

-**Business Understanding stage** marks the initial step in the **Data Science Methodology** In this project, I leveraged the business problem demonstrate my understanding of the Business Understanding stage.
+**Business Understanding stage** marks the initial step in the **Data Science Methodology** In this project, I leveraged the business problem to demonstrate my understanding of the Business Understanding stage.
 Assuming the role of a data scientist,
 I articulated how I applied data science methodology practices at each of the listed stages to address the identified business problem.